Moduli of Tango structures and dormant Miura opers: Pre-Tango structures on a log-curve

-vanishe on $U$.
+vanishes on $U$.
 But, since $U$ is scheme-theoretically dense in $X$, both the $p$-curvature of $\nabla$ and the composite (\ref{EEE2234}) vanishe identically on $X$.
 That is to say, $\nabla$ specifies a pre-Tango structure on $\mfX$.
-This completes the proof of Proposition \ref{Td01}. \end{proof}
+This completes the proof of Theorem \ref{Td01}. \end{proof}